 We know this as personalization, retargeting and hyper-contextual marketing.
 Personalized ads make up most of the ads you see online from search, to display, and pre-roll videos.
 Cookies track your behavior so that ads can be served to suit you.

 Innovation has made it possible to reduce huge amounts of waste by making targeting more precise.
 As advertising becomes more precise, it will become more efficient, increasing ROI.
 Higher ROI will then lead to more investment in advertising.
 The bottom line: Data-driven retail is the norm.

 Lexer's customer data platform allows brands to unify their customer data with each customer’s online identity to create a more complete picture of each customer.
 This is a Single Customer View that means brands can create even more targeted communications and offers to improve profits, lifetime value, and customer retention metrics across the board.

 Replaces the overt ads of Minority Report with integrated messages that turn your physical world into a series of highly tailored experiences.

-As people create more and more data about themselves each day, from geo-located Tweets, Instagram pics about their dog to tracking their PB on their FitBit, their online identity grows and becomes more valuable to clients.
+As people create more and more data about themselves each day, from geo-located Tweets and Instagram pics, to tracking their PB on their FitBit, their online identity grows and becomes more valuable to brands.